FmiKL/wp-options-page/README.md

 ## Features

 - **Ease of Options Page Creation**: Enables the easy creation of options pages within WordPress.
-- **Customizable Fields**: Supports various field types such as text, checkbox, email, color, etc.
+- **Customizable Fields**: Supports various field types such as textarea, select, text, checkbox, email, color, etc.
 - **Advanced Media Integration**: Specific keywords in placeholders trigger the opening of the WordPress media library.

 ## Installation and Setup